The Logistics of Paying for College: 6 Things You Need to Know

 6) Planning out all four years

-With all these payment options (installments, 529s, loans), be sure to plan things out for all four years.
+With all these payment options (installments, 529s, loans), plan things out for all four years.
 Some families make the mistake of using up all their 529 money first and then are forced to take out private loans in year three or four.
 (This blog can show you what we mean.
 Also, note the tax tip in #5!)

-Lay out with pencil and paper, or a good old excel spreadsheet and estimate the amount due each semester and exactly where the money will come from to pay the bill.
+Lay out with pencil and paper or a good old Excel spreadsheet and estimate the amount due each semester and exactly where the money will come from to pay the bill.
 You will be able to make smarter decisions with your plan all laid out for each year.

 Updated June 2023.